DOJ says citizenship question being dropped from 2020 Census: NY attorney general's office

 "There is no credible argument to be made that asking about citizenship subverts the Constitution and federal law," Chapman University law professor and constitutional law expert John Eastman told Fox News.

-From a logistical standpoint, any delay "would be a nightmare," said John Thompson, who served as Census Bureau director during President Barack Obama's second term.
+From a logistical standpoint, any delay "would be a nightmare," said John Thompson, who served as Census Bureau director during Obama's second term.

-The bureau is already in the process of signing almost 250 office leases across the U.S. and has hired 1,500 specialists who partner with community organizations to encourage people to participate in the census.
-More than 170,000 recruits have already filled out applications for the almost half-million positions being created for the count.
-The bureau has helped set up more than 1,500 committees nationwide that will work to get everyone to respond.
+The bureau already has been in the process of signing almost 250 office leases across the U.S. and has hired 1,500 specialists partnering with community organizations to encourage people to participate in the census.
+More than 170,000 recruits already have filled out applications for the almost half-million positions being created for the count.
+The bureau has helped set up more than 1,500 committees nationwide working to get everyone to respond.

 Furthermore, Congress would have to change the law for the count to be delayed because Title 13 of the U.S. Code mandates that it take place on April 1, 2020, Thompson said.